RMS Empress of Ireland: Legacy

-The sinking of Empress of Ireland proved that the reverse slanting, inverted or "tumblehome" prow so common at the time, was deadly in the event of a ship-to-ship collision because it caused massive damage below the waterline, effectively acting as a ram which would smash through an unarmoured hull without difficulty (especially if the ship was steaming at some speed).
+The sinking of Empress of Ireland proved that the reverse slanting prow so common at the time was deadly in the event of a ship-to-ship collision because it caused massive damage below the waterline, effectively acting as a ram which would smash through an unarmoured hull without difficulty (especially if the ship was steaming at some speed).
 The bow of Storstad struck Empress of Ireland like a "chisel into tin".
 As a result of the disaster, naval designers began to employ the raked bow with the top of the prow forward.
-This ensured that the energy of any collision would be minimised beneath the surface and only the parts of the bow above the waterline would be affected.
+This ensured that the energy of any collision beneath the surface would be minimised, and only the parts of the bow above the waterline would be affected.

 The rapid sinking of Empress of Ireland has also been cited by 20th-century naval architects, John Reid and William Hovgaard, as an example for making the case of discontinuation of longitudinal bulkheads which provide forward and aft separation between the outer coal bunkers and the inner compartments on ships.
 Though not entirely watertight, these longitudinal bulkheads trapped water between them.
 When the spaces flooded, this quickly forced a ship to list, pushing the portholes underwater.
 As flooding continued entering accommodation spaces, this only exacerbated the listing of the ship and dragging of the main deck down into the water.
 This would lead to the flooding of the upper compartments and finally the capsize and sinking of the ship.
 Reid and Hovgaard both cited the Empress of Ireland disaster as evidence which supported their conclusions that longitudinal subdivisions were very hazardous in ship collisions.

 The foundering throes of Empress of Ireland are used in Chapter 2, and the wreck site features in Part IV of the Dirk Pitt adventure, Night Probe! by Clive Cussler.